MHA963/SSB/Readme.md

 # Stochastic Signal Processing Course

 ## Overview
 This course covers probabilistic models for stochastic signals and systems, focusing on analysis, processing, and estimation techniques.
-Builds on deterministic signals by addressing noise and uncertainty using probability theory and statistics.
+Builds on deterministic signals by addressing noise and uncertainty using probability theory and statistics. **Needs 3 of 4 assignments to pass**

 ## Course Learning Outcomes (CLOs)
 - **CLO1**: Analyze general mathematical models for characterizing random experiments (and signals) and extract useful information through those models.